Tristan Thompson Asked Khloe Kardashian For A Paternity Test, Reports ‘Total Pro Sports’

 Khloe Kardashian and Tristan Thompson’s relationship may have just gotten even more dramatic.
-The couple, who welcomed their first child together last week, are dealing with a ton of relationship issues stemming from Thompson’s alleged cheating scandal.
+The couple, who welcomed their first child together last week, are dealing with many relationship issues stemming from Thompson’s alleged cheating scandal.
 However, could Khloe be to blame as well?

 According to Total Pro Sports, Tristan Thompson is allegedly suspicious of what Khloe Kardashian may have been doing during their relationship, including possibly cheating on him.
 The NBA player allegedly believes that the reality star may have been unfaithful to him during their relationship, and is rumored to be asking Kardashian to submit their daughter, True Thompson, to a paternity test to prove he is really the father of the baby girl.

 Website Terez Owens reports that Tristan Thompson believes that Khloe Kardashian may have been going behind his back with NBA MVP candidate James Harden during the time that she conceived her daughter.
 James and Khloe had dated previously, but ended the relationship before Kardashian met Thompson.
 Khloe was also previously married to former L.A.
-Laker Lamar Odom, but the two divorced after drug and cheating allegations erupted.
+Lakers star Lamar Odom, but the two divorced after drug and cheating allegations erupted.

 As many fans know, Tristan Thompson was reportedly busted cheating on Khloe Kardashian just days before she gave birth.
 Photos and video of Tristan cheating on Khloe with multiple women surfaced online earlier this month.
 A photo of Thompson accompanying one of the women back to his New York City hotel room was also posted online just hours before Kardashian went into labor.